 Notaries and safety experts agree you must never take your personal and professional safety for granted, no matter what size you are, the physical shape you’re in, or even if you have military or police training.
 However, there are ways to balance the need to be accommodating — in an industry where prompt responses to clients and willingness to travel at any time win the day — with an awareness that meeting strangers in strange locations carries inherent risk.

-The National Notary Bulletin recently asked Notaries on Facebook to share what they consider to be safe meeting places and what they consider to be dangerous signing locations.
+The National Notary Bulletin asked Notaries on Facebook to share what they consider to be safe meeting places and what they consider to be dangerous signing locations.
 Dozens of Notaries shared their insights into their safety practices and the limits they place on where and when they'll travel.

 Notaries have to be smart